 What cheeses should I include in a cheese tower?

-You should definitely include your favourite cheeses.
-At Milawa Cheese Company we offer a tasting for everyone looking into cheese tastings, so you can talk cheese with us and make your selection ($14pp, refundable on purchase).
+You should definitely include your favourite cheeses!
+At Milawa Cheese Company we offer a tasting for everyone looking into cheese tastings, so you can talk cheese with us and make your selection.

 We'll provide some guidance so that your tower is both structurally sound and delicious.
 The bottom layer should be a hard cheese, such as cheddar or our denser Milawa White and Milawa Blue cheeses.
 As you get higher up the tower you can use softer cheeses, such as King River Gold washed rind or brie.
 The most delicate cheeses, such as chevre, should be placed at the top.